lualdap/lualdap/docs/manual.md

 Initializes a session with an LDAP server.

-The argument `hostname` may contain a blank-separated list of hosts to try to connect to, and each host may optionally by of the form _host:port_.
+The argument `hostname` may contain a blank-separated list of hosts to try to connect to, each host having the form _schema://host:port_.
+If no schema is specified for all of the given hosts, `ldap://` is used as the default.

 The argument `who` should be the [distinguished name](manual.md#distinguished-names) of the entry that has the password to be checked against the third argument, `password`.

-The optional argument `usetls` is a boolean flag indicating if Transport Layer Security (TLS) should be used.
+The optional argument `usetls` is a boolean flag indicating if StartTLS should be used when connecting via `ldap://`.
+Omit this when using other schemas such as `ldaps://`.

 The optional argument `timeout` is the connection timeout in seconds.
 The precision is microseconds.
 It also sets a timeout for subsequent network